 - having unprotected direct contact with excretions or secretions of someone who tested positive for or who has symptoms of COVID-19 during their infectious period.

-- Domestic Travel Restrictions: Any person coming to Rhode Island (or back to RI) for a non-work related purpose from a state that has a high rate of community spread (see the list maintained by RIDOH) currently defined as 5% or greater, must immediately self-quarantine for 10 days upon arriving (or returning to) RI unless and until that person obtains a negative COVID-19 test from a specimen taken after arrival in Rhode Island, Per the Governor's EO 21-09.
-This quarantine requirement shall not apply to a person who has a negative COVID-19 test from a specimen taken no more than seventy-two (72) hours prior to arrival in Rhode Island.
-Exceptions include public health, public safety, and healthcare workers, and anyone traveling for medical treatment, to attend a court hearing, to attend funeral or memorial services, to obtain necessities such as groceries, gas or medication, to drop off or pick up children from day care, to anyone who must work on their boats.
+- Domestic Travel Restrictions: Any person coming to Rhode Island (or back to RI) for a non-work related purpose from a state that has a high rate of community spread (see the list maintained by RIDOH) currently defined as 5% or greater, must immediately self-quarantine for 10 days upon arriving (or returning to) RI unless and until that person meets one of the stated exemptions, as indicated in the Governor's EO 21-27.
 Additional Travel Guidance is provided by RIDOH.
 The Town of South Kingstown's local executive order mirror's the state's gathering limits.

-- International Travel Restrictions: Any person coming to Rhode Island (or back to RI) from outside the 50 states must immediately self-quarantine for 10 days upon arriving (or returning to) RI unless and until that person obtains a negative COVID-19 test result from a specimen taken on Day 5 or later upon arrival in Rhode Island, per the Governor's EO 21-09.
+- International Travel Restrictions: Any person coming to Rhode Island (or back to RI) from outside the 50 states must immediately self-quarantine for 10 days upon arriving (or returning to) RI unless and until that person meets one of the stated exemptions, as indicated in the Governor's EO 21-27.
 Additional Travel Guidance is provided by RIDOH.
 The Town of South Kingstown's local executive order mirror's the state's gathering limits.

 - People with general, non-medical questions about COVID-19 can visit www.health.ri.gov/covid, write to RIDOH.COVID19Questions@health.ri.gov, or call 401-222-8022.